Search waiting | Matsusada Precision

 Piezo actuators are also used in semiconductor lithography equipment to expose electronic circuit patterns on silicon plates and optical measuring instruments used in manufacturing and research laboratories to fine-tune the positioning of mirrors, just as in astronomical telescopes.

 They are also used for image stabilization in digital cameras.
-When ones attempt to take a picture with a camera, the movement of the hand to press the shutter or the minute movements of the body would cause the camera to shake.
+When one attempts to take a picture with a camera, the movement of the hand to press the shutter or the minute movements of the body would cause the camera to shake.
 Image stabilization is used to quickly move the light-receiving part of the camera based on the magnitude of the blur.
 Piezoelectric actuators are also suitable in this regard given the requirement to move accurately with an extremely fast response time.